 No

-Elements are fixed at creation and cannot be reassigned
+Elements are fixed at creation and can’t be reassigned

 Because lists are mutable, the methods below modify the original list in place and return None, not a new list.